ebenefuenf/quma/docs/usage.rst

     db.users.remove(...
     db.get_admin(...

+Read on to see how this works.

 Opening a connection
 --------------------

-To connect to a DBMS you need to instantiate an object of the ``Database`` class and provide a connection string and either single path or a list of paths to your SQL scripts.
+To connect to a DBMS you need to instantiate an object of the ``Database`` class and provide a connection string and either a single path or a list of paths to your SQL scripts.

 .. code-block:: python